o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-free-function-nodes.md

 ### Step 2: Create the function source files {#create-the-function-source-files}
 The next step is to implement the C++ functions that will be invoked by the Script Canvas node.

-There are two critical parts need to keep in mind:
+There are two requirements need to keep in mind:
 1. The namespace of functions should match with `Namespace` provided in XML file.
 2. The function name should match with specific one provided in XML file. (function overload is not supported)